saracmert/server-status/README.md

 * **PECL Zend OPcache users**, *please add server-status.php* to black list!
 Otherwise, there must be segmentation fault.
 	This troublesome process isn't required on PHP5.5!
 * **PHP 5.2 users**, your version of PHP is no longer supported.([Detail](http://www.php.net/eol.php)) If you're using such older version, this plugin nags at it!

+## License

+All files in this repo is licensed under GNU AGPLv3.
+See "LICENSE" file.